 Serious writers write every day.
-They make it a priority and force it in to their day, come what may.
+They make it a priority and force it in to their day.

-What I do with aspiring writers who have jobs and kids and lives outside their writing is congratulate them.
+What I do with aspiring writers who have jobs and kids and lives outside their writing is I congratulate them.
 Living a full life is essential if you are going to write stories that resonate with normal human beings, so do not feel resentful towards your work and family for keeping you from your novel.
-But you do burn to write, so the question I pose is: can you manage say one side of A4 per day?
+But you do burn to write, so my challenge to you is: can you manage to write one side of A4 per day?
 Could you get up 30 minutes earlier?
 Could you do a page at lunchtime?
 Half-an-hour on the train?
 How about if you get to work early?
 That’s what I used to do when I was working in an office.
 You get the credit for being first in every day and do a quick hour before anyone else arrives.
 One side of A4 every day.
 That is my challenge to you.
 Could you do that?!
-The answer is usually a cautious ‘well, when you put it like that… one side of A4?
+The answer I usually receive is a cautious ‘well, when you put it like that… one side of A4?
 I guess I can do that, yes.’

-In that case, congratulations.
-You will have a completed full-length work in no time.
+In that case, I can congratulate you again.
+You will have a completed full-length work so quickly you will wonder where on Earth it came from.
 A side of A4 is around 500 words a day.
-Let’s give you a day off or a day you didn’t get round to it and call it six days a week.
+Let’s give you Sundays off and call it six days a week.
 That’s 3000 words a week.
 That’s a 90,000 word novel in around seven months.
 In fact, that leaves a week off before the end of July and five whole months of the year left for rewrites, editing and polish.
 That’s a book a year, no problem.
-From a single side of A4 per day (and Sundays off).
+From a single side of A4 per day.
+And Sundays off.
+Praise the Lord!

 So there is no excuse.
 Don’t wait for that mythical year out.
-Don’t wait for the retreat.
-You can’t wait for the time you get the conservatory built in the garden and have half the day free to moon around in there thinking deep thoughts.
+Don’t wait for the retreat or the conservatory.
 That is not realistic.
-Artists are notoriously not realistic, but do not undervalue what I am saying here: This is one of the secrets of success.
-One of the major differences I have found between artists and… successful artists is that successful artists are focussed and productive and they write every day.
+Artists are notoriously unrealistic, but do not undervalue what I am saying here: This is one of the secrets of success.
+One of the major differences I have found between artists and… successful artists is that successful artists are productive.
+And they write every day.

 Let this be your wake-up call.
-Start now, and get on with it.
+Stop dreaming about it and get on with it.
+Start today.
 Set the beast free!
 500 words a day will achieve what you so passionately want.
+Writing every day will get you in a rhythm, so it becomes easier and the quality goes up.
+Instead of dreaming about the big picture, the headspace you have becomes focussed on the point you are at in your story.
 Don’t worry if your daily 500 are not polished words forming perfect prose.
 Just write something!
-Once you get in your rhythm you will find that you have other times in your day to think about your writing; you will figure out what is bugging you about what you did yesterday and plan for what that 500 words will contain tomorrow, so it gets easier and easier as your story world becomes part of your daily mindset and you get more and more immersed.
-And on top of that, you then have five months to edit it later in the year.
-Just make the time in your day and write something — anything! — and you will grow as a writer.
+Once you get in your rhythm you will keep moving forwards.
+You will figure out what is bugging you about what you did yesterday and plan for what that 500 words will contain tomorrow, so it gets easier and easier as your story world becomes part of your daily mindset and you get more and more immersed.
+Just make the time in your day for a side of A4 and you will grow as a writer.
 It doesn’t matter if those words all end up in the bin — this is still progress.
 Have the confidence to throw stuff away and keep going.
 That’s fine.
 You are after the 10% of what you do that is golden.
-Much of what we do should get thrown away, and you need to be productive so that golden ten-percent ends up comprising your entire output.
+Much of what we do should get thrown away, and don’t forget, you have a five-month cushion for rewrites and editing.